keithfrancisb/Melofy/README.md

 ![](search-melofy.gif)

-This is achieved by customizing my `AJAX` get requests to optionally accept a search term parameter and then handled accordingly in the appropriate controllers in Rails if `searchTerm` exists in `params`.
+This is achieved by customizing my `AJAX` get requests to optionally accept a search term parameter and then handled accordingly in the appropriate controller in Rails if `searchTerm` exists in `params`.

 ```ruby
 def index